-INCOG will conduct broad-based public involvement activities as described in the PPP through targeted outreach events, the development and maintenance of the transportation planning website, development and maintenance of a master contact database, outreach materials, education projects, surveys, advertising and announcements to the media.
+INCOG will provide regular opportunities via public meetings and on-line formats for public to learn about and provide input on transportation planning, programs, and policies.
+INCOG will update the website, social media and outreach formats as appropriate, including translation of documents as needed.
+INCOG will conduct broad-based public involvement activities as described in the PPP through targeted outreach events, the development and maintenance of the INCOG transportation planning website, development and maintenance of a master contact database, outreach materials, education projects, surveys, advertising and announcements to the media.
 [INCOG]

-Product - Initiation of several outreach events including scheduled meetings, workshops & web-based information dissemination as well as collection of public opinion in addition to the scientific survey of public opinion and travel behavior.
+Product - Dynamic outreach and communications plan to continually enhance public involvement.
+Initiation of several community outreach events including scheduled meetings, workshops & web-based information dissemination as well as collection of public opinion in addition to the scientific survey of public opinion and travel behavior.
+INCOG newsletter, media releases, online surveys, social media content.